waynodiablo/Oystercard/rails/introduction_to_rails.md

 There are two tracks:

-1. Build the project in teams, off the walkthrough; or
+1. Build the project in teams, without the walkthrough; or
-2. Take the road oft travelled, and complete the project using the available materials.
+2. Take the road oft travelled, and complete the project using the walkthrough.

 Both tracks will take you to the same place, but Track 1 is entirely self-led.
 See the following specification for both.